giantswarm/external-dns-app/README.md

 This is an example of a values file you could upload using our web interface.
 It assumes:

-- The cloudprovider is AWS.
+- The cloud provider is AWS.
 - API access is internal and therefore authentication is provided by KIAM.
 - Only Ingress resources in the namespace `web-app` should be reconciled.
 - Only Hosted Zone `Z262CGXUQ3M97` will be modified.